Ievieva/Ievieva/README.md

 I am a passionate problem-solver, eager to develop new skills.
 Reach me on [LinkedIn](https://www.linkedin.com/in/ieva-kalnina-46a70025/)

-Take a look at my projects below.
+You are welcome to check out my projects below.